shraddha1803/Data-Challenge-Project/README.md

 # README
 ### path(shorthand name of project)

-*This is the main directory for data and support files related to the PROJECT NAME.*
+*This is the main directory for data and support files related to the Data Bytes | Data Challenge Submission.*

 ### Team name: Data Bytes
 ### Proposition 21